Ondansetron (By injection)

 - Carbamazepine, fentanyl, methylene blue injection, phenytoin, rifampin, tramadol

 - Medicine used to treat depression (including lithium, mirtazapine, SNRIs, SSRIs)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney disease, liver disease, heart disease, heart rhythm problems (such as prolonged QT interval, torsade de pointes), mineral imbalance (such as low potassium or magnesium in the blood), stomach or bowel problems, or a recent stomach surgery.
-Tell your doctor if you have an allergy to other similar medicines such as alosetron (Lotronex®), dolasetron (Anzemet®), granisetron (Kytril®), or palonosetron (Aloxi®).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, heart rhythm problems (including prolonged QT interval, torsade de pointes), electrolyte imbalance, or stomach or bowel problems (including a recent stomach surgery).

 - Check with your doctor if severe nausea and vomiting continue after you leave the hospital or cancer treatment center.

 Possible Side Effects While Using This Medicine:

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing